RajeshGouni/IssueTracker/README.md

 This is an Issue Tracker App which is used to create a project and maintain the  details of all the  Issues and Bugs related to the same.

+Installation

+To run this application on your local machine, please follow these steps:

+Clone this repository using the following command:https://github.com/RajeshGouni/IssueTracker.git

+Install the required dependencies using the following command: $ npm install

+Start the application using the following command: $ npm run start

+Open the application in your web browser by visiting the following URL: $ http://localhost:8000

 Features:

 1.Home Page: